sergitkeshelashvili/python_data_project_series/README.md

 # 🐍 Python Data Project Series 🚀

-📊✨ Welcome to the Python Data Project Series – a 🔥 collection of hands-on Python projects diving into real-world data analytics, cleaning, and visualization!
+📊✨ Welcome to the Python Data Project Series – a 🔥 collection of hands-on Python projects diving into real-world data analytics!

 ============================================================